clunion/shardoverse/README.md

 There is a small problem integrating Notepad++: in usual configuration NP++ opens a new tab for a new text document, which will happen every time when Git asks for, say, a commit description.

-Then Git waits for the editor to be colsed, which is not what we want in our development flow.
+Then Git waits for the editor to be closed, which is not what we want in our development flow.

 Here is a description on how to integrate Notepad++ with Git in MSys2: